-Polarimetric radar networks provide an unprecedented database to evaluate and improve cloud microphysical parameterizations in numerical weather prediction (NWP) models.
-With the increasing availability and use of such modern remote sensing observations (also satellites, radiometers etc.) for NWP model validation, evaluation, and data assimilation, there is an increas-

-- 15 ing demand for cloud microphysics parameterization schemes to realistically approximate cloud microphysical processes and hydrometeor properties such as size distributions, partitioning into different classes/types, bulk densities, fall speeds etc. This is key for consistent forward simulations of cloud-related quantities across different measurement platforms and different parts of the electromagnetic spectrum, because these radiative transfer calculations depend critically on the particle properties and their spatial distributions.
-Errors herein can lead to inconsistencies in simulated measurements for the same cloud, which may - 20 cause adverse effects, for example, in data assimilation.
-Even with a single device like a polarimetric radar, there can be such inconsistencies because different polarimetric parameters are related to different moments of the particle size distributions of modeled hydrometeor species.
+Polarimetric radar networks provide an unprecedented database to evaluate and improve cloud microphysical parameterisations in numerical weather prediction (NWP) models.
+With the increasing availability and use of such modern remote sensing observations (also satellites, radiometers, etc.) for NWP model validation, evaluation and data assimilation, there is an increasing demand for cloud microphysics parameterisation schemes to realistically approximate cloud microphysical processes and hydrometeor properties, such as size distributions, partitioning into different classes and types, bulk densities, and fall speeds.
+This is key for consistent forward simulations of cloud-related quantities across different measurement platforms and different parts of the electromagnetic spectrum because these radiative transfer calculations critically depend on the particle properties and their spatial distributions.
+Errors herein can lead to inconsistencies in simulated measurements for the same cloud, which may cause adverse effects, for example, in data assimilation.
+Even with a single device like a polarimetric radar, there can be such inconsistencies because different polarimetric parameters are related to different moments of the particle size distributions of modelled hydrometeor species.